 “Success and failure are 100% mental.
 You must establish your own vision of what it means to be unstoppable.“Tim.
 S. Grover, “Relentless”

-You also need to become comfortable with failure and be open-minded to advise that goes against what you want to hear.
+You also need to become comfortable with failure and be open-minded to advice that goes against what you want to hear.
 You need to make mistakes to learn from, to get where you want to be.
 Look at problems as opportunities.
-Don’t see problems, see situations that need to be addressed, or issues that need to be resolved.
+Don’t see problems, see situations that need to be addressed or issues that need to be resolved.
 Recognize when it’s time to shift directions and consider other options.
 Try different ways to get to where you want to be.
 If you encounter setbacks, learn and adapt, remap your course and get back to work.
 You don’t fail until you believe it’s over – until then, always look for ways to get to where you want to be.

 “It all comes back to this, no matter what you do in life: Are you willing to make the decision to succeed?Tim S. Grover, “Relentless”